 They will continue with Monster maths each Thursday and have the sheets to take home to practise.

 PE will usually take place on a Wednesday but PE kits should be brought in on a Monday and should stay in school all week.
 We run every day so all children need trainers in school.

-Children should bring a water bottle to school every day and as the weather is unpredictable a coat should also be brought to school daily.
+Children should bring a water bottle to school every day and as the weather is unpredictable a coat and a sunhat should also be brought to school daily.